CantonMT: Cantonese to English NMT Platform with Fine-Tuned Models Using Synthetic Back-Translation Data: Acknowledgements

 \section{Acknowledgements}

-We thank words.hk and wenlin.com for the data usage.
-LH and GN thank the support from Grant ``Assembling the Data Jigsaw: Powering Robust Research on the Causes, Determinants and Outcomes of MSK Disease'' (The project has been funded by the Nuffield Foundation, but the views expressed are those of the authors and not necessarily the Foundation.
-Visit www.nuffieldfoundation.org) and Grant EP/V047949/1 ``Integrating hospital outpatient letters into the healthcare data space'' (funder: UKRI/EPSRC).
+We thank words.hk and wenlin.com for the data.
+LH and GN thank the support from the following grants: (1) ``Assembling the Data Jigsaw: Powering Robust Research on the Causes, Determinants and Outcomes of MSK Disease''.
+This project has been funded by the Nuffield Foundation (www.nuffieldfoundation.org), but the views expressed are those of the authors and not necessarily of the Foundation; and (2) the UKRI/EPSRC Grant EP/V047949/1 ``Integrating hospital outpatient letters into the healthcare data space''.